I hear it all the time – Where do I find new donors? Is there a list somewhere?

 You also can’t afford to use HOPE as a strategy…

 …you hope people will find your nonprofit and decide to give.

 You probably already know this, but let me make it clear: Hope is not a strategy.

-You need to look for people who love your cause but haven’t met you yet.
+You need to look for people who love your mission but haven’t given yet or who love your cause but haven’t met your nonprofit yet.

 Finding these people is the fastest way to grow your donor base.

 Avoid the “Rich People” Trap